fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 The Testnet Phase {1} is open to everybody.
 To join, you will have to follow the steps below:

-1) Install the Fleek Network Lightning CLI latest version.
-Find the instructions to installer [here](/docs/node/install), if you already have it installed use the update instructions [here](/references/Lightning%20CLI/update-cli-from-source-code)
+### 1) Install the Fleek Network Lightning CLI latest version

 Once Fleek launches the Testnet Phase {1}, you have to install or update the Lightning CLI binary to the latest version.
 The instructions are available [here](/docs/node/install) where you can use an assisted installer or install it manually by following the documentation.
-If you already have it installed, use the update instructions provided [here](/references/Lightning%20CLI/update-cli-from-source-code).
+If you already have it installed, use the update reference provided [here](/references/Lightning%20CLI/update-cli-from-source-code) or if you prefer a more step-by-step approach use the provided [guide](/guides/Node%20Operators/update-lightning).

 :::caution Warning
 The Testnet Phase {1} version should only be available after the Testnet Phase {1} is ready and announced.
-Since we work transparently (open-source) some users rush to install things on their own and misaligned which causes issues.
+Since we work transparently (open-source) some users rush to install things on their own assumptions, misaligned, which causes them confusion.
 The Fleek Network core team is required to provide all the changes, features and tests before announcing publicy that the testnet phase is ready.
-Otherwise, you'll be running the process prematurely, be patient please!
+Otherwise, you'll be running the process prematurely, be patient to avoid disappointment please!
 :::

-2) Setup the Metamask browser extention
+### 2) Setup the Metamask browser extension

 Open the Metamask `settings`, located in the drop-down (top-right menu options).
+Set the following property values:

 - Network Name: `Fleek Network Testnet`
 - RPC URL: `https://rpc.testnet.fleek.network/rpc/v0`
 - Chain ID: `1337`
 - Currency symbol: `FLK`

-3) Visit the faucet website
+### 3) Visit the faucet website

 Before proceeding, make sure to have the Fleek Network selected as the metamask network.
 Once confirmed, visit the [Faucet website](https://TODO:add-faucet-url)

-4) Connect wallet
+### 4) Connect wallet

-In the [Faucet website](https://TODO:add-faucet-url), you have to `Connect Wallet`.
+In the [Faucet website](https://TODO:add-faucet-url), you have to click the `Connect Wallet`.

-5) Mint FLK
+### 5) Mint FLK

 Once `Connect Wallet` is ready, proceed to `Mint FLK` and wait until the balance of the account in your Metamask increases.
 You need to have `FLK` before proceeding.
 Be patient.

-6) Stake FLK
+### 6) Stake FLK

 Once `FLK` balance is available, click in the `Stake` button.
 You'll be required to provided the following details from your node: